core-wg/comi/draft-ietf-core-comi.md

 Readers of this specification should be familiar with all the terms and concepts discussed in {{RFC3410}}, {{RFC3416}}, and {{RFC2578}}.

 The following terms are defined in the NETCONF protocol {{RFC6241}}: client, configuration data, datastore, and server.

-The following terms are defined in the YANG data modelling language
-{{RFC7950}}: anydata, anyxml, container, data node, key, key leaf, leaf, leaf-list, and list.
+The following terms are defined in the YANG data modelling language {{RFC7950}}: anydata, anyxml, container, data node, key, key leaf, leaf, leaf-list, and list.

-The following terms are defined in RESTCONF protocol
-{{I-D.ietf-netconf-restconf}}: data resource, datastore resource, edit operation, query parameter, and target resource.
+The following terms are defined in RESTCONF protocol {{RFC8040}}: data resource, datastore resource, edit operation, query parameter, and target resource.

 The following terms are defined in this document:

 data node instance:
-: An instance of a data node specified in a YANG module present in the server.
+: An instance of a data node specified in a YANG module and stored in the server.
-  The instance is stored in the memory of the server.

 Notification instance: